pybites/pybites.github.io-source/content/guest-cleaning-text-data.md

 Machine Learning is super powerful if your data is numeric.
 What do you do, however, if you want to mine text data to discover hidden insights or to predict the sentiment of the text.
 What, for example, if you wanted to identify a post on a social media site as cyber bullying.

 One way to analyse text is to use a measure called Term Frequency - Inverse Document Frequency (TF-IDF).
 A full explanation of TF-IDF is beyond the scope of this quick introduction, however, a detailed background and explanation of TF-IDF, including some Python examples, is given here [Analyzing Documents with TF-IDF](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).
-Suffice to say that TF-IDF will assign a value to every word in every document you want to analyse and, the higher the TF-IDF value, the more important or predictive the word will typically be.
+Suffice it to say that TF-IDF will assign a value to every word in every document you want to analyse and, the higher the TF-IDF value, the more important or predictive the word will typically be.

-However, before you can use TD-IDF you need to clean up your text data.
-But why do we need to clean text, can we not just eat it straight out of the tin.
-The answer is yes you can, you can use the raw data exactly as you've received it, however, cleaning your data will increase the accuracy of your model.
+However, before you can use TF-IDF you need to clean up your text data.
+But why do we need to clean text, can we not just eat it straight out of the tin?
+The answer is yes, you can use the raw data exactly as you've received it, however, cleaning your data will increase the accuracy of your model.
 This guide is a very basic introduction to some of the approaches used in cleaning text data.
 Some techniques are simple, some more advanced.
 For the more advanced concepts, consider their inclusion here as pointers for further personal research.

 In the following sections I'm assuming that you have plain text and your text is not embedded in HTML or Markdown or anything like that.
-If is is you should handle this first to get access to the raw text before proceeding.
+If that is the case you should handle this first to get access to the raw text before proceeding.

 <a name="tokenisation"></a>